CONSULTANT PLASTIC SURGEON

 What should I expect during my dermal fillers recovery?

-Your initial appearance after treatment with any dermal filler may include an "overfilled" appearance to treated areas, swelling or bruising ranging from mild to severe, temporary numbness or redness, palpable lumps or hard areas at the injection sites, and hypersensitivity reaction that can seem like an allergic reaction with hives and swelling.
+Your initial appearance after treatment with any dermal filler may include an "overfilled" appearance to treated areas, swelling or bruising ranging from mild to severe, temporary numbness or redness, palpable lumps or hard areas at the injection sites, and a hypersensitivity reaction that can seem like an allergic reaction with hives and swelling.

 Most conditions can be alleviated with topical icing and massage and will improve within a matter of hours or just a few days.
 Some reactions may require more aggressive treatment with medications or injections.
 When your fat is the injected filler, the healing process is longer and may take a few weeks.
 Be sure to discuss your recovery and treatment plan with your Dr Ricardo.